-Hours spent on creating products, marketing, taking photos, admin tasks, social media, selling online and at markets and you guys all know the list could go on and on.
+Hours spent on creating products, marketing, taking photos, admin tasks, social media, selling online and at markets and the list could go on and on.
 It can all be a little overwhelming and isolating.

 That’s why we asked entrepreneurs from across Canada for their biggest lessons learned in business over the last year.
 Maybe you’ll realize you’re not alone in your struggles or maybe you’ll gain a few tips and tricks, or simply read a few important reminders…we all need those from time to time.

 We were blown away with the wide variety of responses.
 Regardless of what stage you’re at in your business, we know you’ll gain value from their insight.